-Research team explains important step in the activation of T-cells in the immune systemFebruary 7th, 2013 in Immunology /
+Research team explains important step in the activation of T-cells in the immune systemFebruary 7, 2013 in Medicine & Health / Immunology

 A team, headed by Prof. Dr. Wolfgang Schamel from the Institute of Biology III of the University of Freiburg and Prof. Dr. Balbino Alarcón from the Center for Molecular Biology Severo Ochoa of the Autonomous University of Madrid, Spain, has succeeded in explaining an important step in the activation of the so-called T-cells in the immune system.
 In humans and mice, T-cells are responsible for deciding whether a defense reaction should be activated to combat foreign substances.
 Scientists want to prevent the receptor of the T-cells (TCR) from mistakenly also identifying the body's own tissue as a foreign substance to be fended off, because this can lead to autoimmune diseases such as multiple sclerosis.
 In order to do so, it is first necessary to elucidate the individual steps of TCR activation.
 Alarcón and Schamel published their findings on the exposure of the proline-rich region, an amino acid sequence in the TCR, in the current issue of the Journal of Immunology.
 The American Association of Immunologists selected this publication as a highlight of the issue.